 BioMarin provides encouraging preliminary data on first 8 patients in haemophilia A gene therapy program

-BioMarin Pharmaceutical Inc. have announced preliminary data from an ongoing Phase 1/2 clinical trial with BMN 270, an investigational gene therapy treatment for hemophilia A. The gene therapy program for Hemophilia A was originally licensed by UCLB based on research from the laboratory of Professor Amit Nathwani and his team at UCL in collaboration with researchers at St. Jude Children’s Research Hospital.
+BioMarin Pharmaceutical Inc. have announced preliminary data from an ongoing Phase 1/2 clinical trial with BMN 270, an investigational gene therapy treatment for haemophilia A. The gene therapy program for Haemophilia A was originally licensed by UCLB based on research from the laboratory of Professor Amit Nathwani and his team at UCL in collaboration with researchers at St. Jude Children’s Research Hospital.
 The programme has and continues to receive significant support from the NIHR Biomedical Research Centre at University College London Hospitals.

-A total of eight patients with severe hemophilia A received a single dose of BMN 270, six of whom have been treated at the highest dose of 6 x 1013 vg/kg, and to date, post-treatment follow-up ranges from five to 16 weeks.
+A total of eight patients with severe haemophilia A received a single dose of BMN 270, six of whom have been treated at the highest dose of 6 x 1013 vg/kg, and to date, post-treatment follow-up ranges from five to 16 weeks.

 At last observation, patients at the highest dose experienced increasing Factor VIII activity levels ranging between 4% and 60%, with five of six patients treated at the high dose now over 5% and two of six at over 50%.
-All high dose patients improved from severe to either moderate, mild or normal range in terms of factor levels based on World Federation of Hemophilia criteria.
+All high dose patients improved from severe to either moderate, mild or normal range in terms of factor levels based on World Federation of Haemophilia criteria.